24 CHRISTMAS SURVIVAL TIPS FOR PARENT-WRITERS

 This is a double-edged sword because, as ‘serious’ creatives, we need to maintain a social media presence to reach and interact with our audience.

-However, don’t trust all those beautiful pictures on Instagram showing happy, smiling, beautiful families in matching Christmas pyjamas, sitting around a perfectly-illuminated Christmas tree in the corner of a tidy and colour-coordinated living room.
+However, don’t trust all those beautiful pictures on Instagram showing happy, smiling, beautiful families in matching Christmas pyjamas, sitting around a perfectly illuminated Christmas tree in the corner of a tidy and colour-coordinated living room.
 I feel like my rants are getting scarily specific.

 Anyway, they’re lying.
-It took bribes, baby wipes, and (at minimum) a vacuum cleaner to get that shot.
-Don’t compare your messy and complicated family life to someone else’s heavily-edited highlights.
+It took bribes, baby wipes, and – at minimum – a vacuum cleaner to get that shot.
+Don’t compare your messy and complicated family life to someone else’s heavily edited highlights.

 On a more sombre note…